 1. Note Time When Symptoms First Appeared

-Depending on the type of stroke, there is a medicine that may reduce long-term effects if given within four and a half hours of the first symptom appearing.
-Sooner is better.
+- Depending on the type of stroke, there is a medicine that may reduce long-term effects if given within four and a half hours of when the first symptom appearing.
+The sooner is better.

 2. Follow Up

-At the hospital, a doctor will examine the person and run tests to see if the stroke was caused by clots or from bleeding in the brain.
+- At the hospital, a doctor will examine the person and run tests to confirm the diagnosis and to see if the stroke was caused by clots or from bleeding in the brain.
 Tests may include an MRI or a CT scan.